WPMedia/arc-themes-blocks/README.md

 # lerna prints a list of all packages in our monorepo
 ```

+### Testing a package

+As of writing, current pattern is to write your unit tests alongside the files you're testing.
+If you're testing `default.jsx`, your tests would be in the same directory in a file called `default.test.jsx`.

+We're using Jest as our test runner and Enzyme as our testing tool for testing React components.
+Not only will you have the standard Jest assertion available to you.
+You'll also have all of assertion matchers provided by [jest-enzyme](https://github.com/FormidableLabs/enzyme-matchers/tree/master/packages/jest-enzyme).

 ### Creating a new package

 #### New block